Cro-Cube-Comp/Cubing-competition/README.md

 - `/posts` Admin only page where posts can be made, deleted and edited.
 Posts are display in `/` ( home page)

-- `dashboard` Admin only page where you can delete users and submit solves to users
+- `/dashboard` Admin only page where you can delete users and submit solves to users

+- `/competitions` Page where anyone can check results of all locked ( done) competitions